JeffyLo94/PongGame/README.md

 # PongGame

 # Game Assets:
+## Images
-* imagesThese graphics were made by Nicolás A. Ortega (Deathsbreed), however, copyright belongs to the DeathsbreedGames organization (http://deathsbreedgames.github.io/).
+* Sprite Graphics were made by Nicolás A. Ortega (Deathsbreed), however, copyright belongs to the DeathsbreedGames organization (http://deathsbreedgames.github.io/).